-The views of and from the Eiffel Tower are amazing, and you will want to capture them.
-Make sure your smartphone camera takes good photos, and if not consider taking a camera with a good lens – a 18-105 mm as a minimum.
+The views from the Eiffel Tower are amazing, and you will want to capture them.

 And an extra layer

-It’s colder on top of the Eiffel Tower than it is on the ground, so definitely take an extra layer of clothes to wear if you feel chilly.
+It’s colder on the summit of the Eiffel Tower than it is on the ground: take an extra layer of clothes to wear if you feel chilly.

 Wear comfortable shoes